B2ORG/T6-B2OP-PATCH/README.md

 ## Split display accuracy

 Prior to version 3.5 splits were not fully accurate.
-Since round 3.5, B2OP emulates the logic used by original code to calculate the accurate red number moment (end of fade-in transition).
+Starting on 3.5, B2OP emulates the logic used by original code to calculate the accurate red number moment (end of fade-in transition).
 Below is a table showing time difference for each split between the actual red number time and time displayed by split message.

 | Round split | Offset (+ seconds) |
 | :--- | :---: |